hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hbar-allowance-approval.md

 | 0x86aff07c | hbarApprove(spender address, amount int256) | ResponseCode | GrantHbarApprovalTranslator, GrantHbarApprovalCall |

 - The `GrantHbarApprovalTranslator` class will be responsible for recognizing the `hbarApprove` function signature and processing the call.
 It will decode the parameters and create a `TransactionBody` object to be used by the `GrantHbarApprovalCall` class.
-- The `GrantHbarApprovalCall` class will be responsible for dispatching the transaction to the Token Service Module for processing.
+- The `GrantHbarApprovalChbar_approveall` class will be responsible for dispatching the transaction to the Token Service Module for processing.
 It will also be responsible for miscellaneous tasks such as checking for sufficient gas and encoding the response.

 ### Hedera Token Service